“Who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously.”

 but committed Himself

 “Committed” means to give over, to hand over.
 It carries the idea of giving control of oneself to someone else.
 Jesus gave himself over to another.
 Jesus granted this right to the Father.
-Jesus granted to the Father the opportunity to do what he wanted with his life.
+Jesus presented to the Father the opportunity to do what he wanted with his life.

 By faith, Jesus handed over this situation to the Father for the management of his life.
-When we put something in the hands of someone who has perfect judgment, they will handle it correctly.
+When we put something in the hands of someone who has the perfect judgment, they will handle it correctly.
 So when we commit our case to the Father, we know that he will have the perfect answer for it.

-Jesus committed his cause, name, and fame to the Father, w“If I am to be vindicated, the Father will take care of that.”
+Jesus committed his cause, name, and fame to the Father, “If I am to be vindicated, the Father will take care of that.”
 This has not happened yet.
 One day God will vindicate Jesus, but that is in the future.
 Our Lord can wait because he put his case in the hands of the Father.
 His trial was not fair.
 His enemies brought trumped-up charges against him.
 He accepted the plan of God for his life.

 to Him who judges righteously

 Jesus submitted to the plan of God or the program of God for his life.
 He committed the whole thing to his Father and left it there.